 Note that the panels can be nested to create additional groupings of responses.
 See the US Core Observation Screening Assessment Profile page for detailed documentation on how the observations are linked, examples, and search requirements.

-Unlike QuestionnaireResponse, When Observations are used to record set of Screening and Assessments responses, clients can query individual responses using the standard FHIR RESTful API search parameters Below is a simple example of a FHIR RESTful search transaction on Observation to access a patient’s SDOH assessment data
+Unlike QuestionnaireResponse, When Observations are used to record a set of Screening and Assessments responses, clients can query individual responses using the standard FHIR RESTful API search parameters.
+The example below is a FHIR RESTful search transaction on Observation to access a patient’s SDOH assessment:

 Request